What is Polycystic Ovarian Syndrome (PCOS)?

 - Heavy or very light periods

-- Ovarian Cysts
+- Ovarian cysts

-There are many on-line resources for women seeking a way to naturally treat PCOS.
-Lifestyle and diet modifications are an important part of PCOS treatment.
+The PCOS Diet: Lifestyle and diet modifications are an important part of PCOS treatment.

-- High-fiber veggies & complex carbs (broccoli, greens, beans, nuts, etc.)
+- High-fiber veggies & complex carbs (broccoli, greens, beans, nuts. etc.)

 - Lean protein (chicken, pork, lean beef, fish)

-- Anti-inflammatory foods (tomatoes, fish, olive oil, berries, etc)
+- Anti-inflammatory foods (tomatoes, fish, olive oil, berries, etc.)

-- Fried Foods
+- Fried foods

 - Sugary snacks, desserts, and candy